Common Questions Asked

 Becoming a whistleblower requires courage, patience, and resilience—and a tolerance for risk.
 While it’s not the right choice for everyone, those who do come forward often find it is profoundly worthwhile.
 Our clients often go on to help other whistleblowers through the process or advocate for change in their industries.
 We even have some clients who decided to go to law school based on their experience!

-What kinds of wrongful conduct are covered by whistleblower reward laws?
+What kinds of wrongful conduct

 The major whistleblower reward programs cover unlawful activity in a wide variety of fields.
+There are other programs as well that may apply in particular circumstances.

-When is a whistleblower entitled to a financial reward?
+entitled to a financial reward?

 Under most whistleblower programs, whistleblowers are generally entitled to an award if they (1) voluntarily provide (2) original information (3) that leads to an enforcement action of a certain size.
 Rewards are determined as a percentage of the sanctions, and usually require the whistleblower to make an application.

-What kind of information must a whistleblower have?
+What kind of information must

 To qualify for a whistleblower reward, you must provide original information about misconduct.
 For information to be “original,” it must come from non-public sources—that is, something other than media reports, public statements, or reports issued by the company.
 In some instances, a personal analysis that is based on public sources may qualify as original information, if the analysis itself provides a unique form of evidence.